wilsonmar/wilsonmar.github.io/_posts/2014-08-03-git-basics.md

    On your machine, you would see your user id instead of "wilsonmar".

+1. To mute warnings on Windows machines such as "LF will be replaced by CRLF":

    <pre>git config --global core.safecrlf false</pre>

-   is issued to mute warnings on Windows machines such as "LF will be replaced by CRLF".

 2. Create README.md & .gitignore files using echo piping commands: